msunbay/zod-pg/README.md

 ### Casing

 zod-pg supports different casing styles for generated schemas and types.
 By default zod-pg uses `PascalCase` for object names and `camelCase` for properties.
 You can specify the desired casing for field names and object names using the `--field-name-casing` and `--object-name-casing` options.
+The `--no-case-transform` option disables the automatic casing transformation, which means that the generated schemas will use the original database column names as-is without any transformation.

 ### Singularization